Fabian Hamilton

 Fabian Hamilton is the Labour MP for Leeds North East, and has been an MP continually since 1 May 1997.

-Fabian Hamilton, the Labour (Co-op) MP for Leeds North East, is one of the longest-serving members of the current parliament, having first been elected in May 1997 and ranking 13th overall and 5th among Labour MPs by length of service.
-He cast 290 votes out of 460 eligible divisions, achieving a participation rate of 63.04% and ranking 185th among all MPs, though he ranked 4th among the small cohort of MPs first elected in 1997.
-His debate contributions are notably limited, with only 26 contributions across 14 debates, placing him 631st out of 650 MPs overall and last among his 1997 cohort, representing a substantial divergence between his voting and debate activity.
-His contributions have focused on foreign affairs, defence, and international development in debates, while his voting has concentrated on employment and workers' rights, taxation, and parliamentary procedure.
+Fabian Hamilton, the Labour (Co-op) MP for Leeds North East, is one of the longest-serving members of the current parliament, having first been elected in May 1997 and ranking 13th overall for length of service and 5th within the Labour (Co-op) party.
+He cast 297 votes out of 537 eligible divisions, achieving a participation rate of 55.31% and ranking 240th overall among MPs, though he ranks 171st within his party group.
+His debate participation is notably limited, with only 26 total contributions across 14 debates, placing him 634th overall and last among the 17 MPs first elected in 1997, with his contributions focused on Foreign Affairs and Defence, International Development, and procedural matters.
+This represents a stark divergence between his voting and debate activity that is not explained by a government post, as he currently holds no ministerial position.

 VOTING PARTICIPATION